sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The shot size transitions from small to large.
+- The shot size transitions from a tighter to a wider framing.

 </details>